 - Formats: ISO, DFF, DSF, APE, WAV, FLAC, AIF, AIFF, M4A, WMA, OGG, AAC, ALAC, MP3.

 - Dimensions: 92.5 x 53.3 x 11.5 m (92.5 x 53.3 x 11.5 m).

 The FiiO M6 is the latest entry-level digital player offered by the company.
-It is smaller (11.5 x 92.5 x 53.3 mm) and cheaper than the M7, but is better in some ways.
+It's smaller (11.5 x 92.5 x 53.3 mm) and cheaper than the M7, but is better in some ways.
 It has a 3.2-inch screen and a resolution of 800 x 480.
 The multi-touch IPS display is made by LG, and is better than the M7.
-It comes with a plastic case for protection, and although it doesn't look fragile at all, its design is lighter than it looks: it weighs only 83 grams.
+It comes with a plastic case for protection, and although it doesn't look fragile at all, its design is lighter than it looks: it only weighs 83 grams.